 “Although the number of SIDS deaths is dropping nationally, the numbers remain high in some areas of the United States — so it’s still a risk,” says pediatrician Raj Rambhatla, MD.
 “And anyone caring for a baby needs to stay vigilant.”

-For the first year, always put your baby to sleep on his or her back on a firm mattress — during naps and at night.
+Until their first birthday, always put your baby to sleep on their back on a firm mattress — during naps and at night.
 This position makes it easier for them to breathe.

-“We know that babies who sleep on their backs are much less likely to die of SIDS than babies who sleep on their stomachs or sides,” she says.
+“We know that babies who sleep on their backs are much less likely to die of SIDS than babies who sleep on their stomachs or sides,” says Dr. Rambhatla.

-Once babies can turn over unassisted (typically around 6 months of age), it’s OK to let them sleep on their sides or tummies — if they move into that position on their own.
+Once babies can turn over unassisted (typically around 6 months), it’s OK to let them sleep on their sides or tummies — if they move into that position on their own.